FlowFuse/flowfuse/docs/user/instance-settings.md

  - Disabling the editor entirely
  - Modifying the paths the editor and dashboard are served on
  - Controlling the runtime timezone
+ - Choosing a dark or light theme for the editor

 ## Security